 There is also the fact that this type of environment is affected by scouring (purging of sediment to the ocean) during high precipitation events and increased flow of freshwater.
 However, since the sediment collection was done out of the rainy season and the lagoon was closed by a sandbar with no signs of scouring, we are confident that this was not a factor that could have caused the decreased ability to recover eDNA from the sediments.
-Therefore, we expect that this difference in read abundance between sediment and water samples would be more related to the other factors mentioned above, such as eDNA degradation and turn-over rates, inhibition, and different process volumes.
-Considering both the high variability and the lower sequencing throughput of the sediment replicates, we advise using a modified sampling protocol, e.g. the one developed by Taberlet, Prud’Homme, et al. (2012) that includes increasing the number of replicates and mixing larger volumes before processing.
+Therefore, we expect that this difference in read abundance between sediment and water samples would be more related to the other factors mentioned above, such as eDNA degradation and turn-over rates, inhibition, and different processed volumes.
+Considering both the high variability and the lower sequencing throughput of the sediment replicates, we advise using a modified sampling protocol, e.g. the one developed by Taberlet, Prud’Homme, et al. (2012) that includes increasing the number of replicates and mixing larger volumes before downstream processing.

 Diversity

-Considering that contamination through tag-jumping could be inflating the numbers of rare species in the dataset, the steepness and lack of a plateau for many of the species rarefaction curves could be artificial.
-This is especially evident for the 12S primer, since we were able to manually investigate the taxonomy tables (Figs. 2-3).
+Considering that contamination through tag-jumping could be inflating the numbers of rare species in the dataset, the steepness and lack of a plateau for many of the species rarefaction curves could be artificial (Fig. 4).
+This is especially evident for the 12S primer, since we were able to manually investigate the taxonomy tables (Table S1).
 However, this lack of a plateau is an expected outcome from environmental samples (Alberdi et al., 2018), and has been shown to occur more acutely in a coastal lagoon in California when compared to other environments in California (Shirazi et al., 2021)—albeit the authors were looking specifically at plants and fungi.
-The high number of species recovered from the sediment for the 16S primer (Fig. 2) is likely driven by the recovery of a rich and complex sediment biota that is not paralleled in the water column.
+The high number of species recovered from the sediment for the 16S primer (Fig. 3) is likely driven by the recovery of a rich and complex sediment biota that is not paralleled in the water column.

 The low taxonomic assignment to the species level for some of the dubious fish species found in our dataset, e.g Phoxinus phoxinus, Odontesthes spp.
 And Sebastes pachycephalus, also highlight the need to expand barcoding efforts to the local estuarine taxa to improve reference databases.
 On the other hand, Fundulus diaphanus, the northeastern killifish, did receive a few high taxonomic scores at the species level, which merit further consideration for biomonitoring of coastal lagoons in the region.

-Pre-freezing water prior to filtration had an effect on the species curves of the 16S primer dataset, but not on the 12S.
+Pre-freezing water prior to filtration had an effect on the species curves of the 16S primer dataset, but not so much on the 12S.
 This could be explained by how differently eDNA molecules are found in the environment for these two different groups of organisms, and how freezing and thawing water would impact them.
 In the case of the fish fauna, the DNA that is shed from the organisms would be either found within cells, or adsorbed to colloids (Liang & Keeley, 2013; Torti et al., 2015; Turner, Barnes, et al., 2014).
 Even if cell walls were to disintegrate from the freezing and thawing process, they could still release intact mitochondria (which range from 1-8 μm in length) that could still be captured by our 3 μm pore size filters.
 On the other hand, bacteria and archaea, which are prokaryotic and often single celled organisms, would have their DNA released directly to the medium and pass through the larger pore size filters (>0.2 μm).
 Nevertheless, this freezing effect on cell walls has been shown to not always occur and likely be species-dependent (Sekar et al., 2009; Suomalainen et al., 2006).

 Differential abundance